ParallelMaths/parallel/pages/11-01-prince-ruperts-drops.md

 * [ ] D
 * [ ] E
 {.col-5}

+Note: as this question is worth 5 marks, using all 5 hints will mean you will score 0 marks.

 ^^^ hint id=5_1 marks=1
 Area A `= 2 × π (1/2 R)^2 = 1/2πR^2 ≈ 1.6R^2`.